 Improve your garden

 Remember when we were talking about curb appeal?
 Well, this one goes hand in hand.
-Tidy-up the garden to improve the overall look of your home.
-Pull on your gloves and clean everything out.
-This includes trimming trees, power washing pathways, and clearing out rubbish.
+Tidy up the garden to improve the overall look of your home.
+Pull-on your gloves and clean everything out.
+This includes trimming trees, power washing pathways, and clearing out the rubbish.
 If you feel like spending a bit of money, there are plenty of great ways to create a low maintenance oasis that any buyer will appreciate.